Archer-James/Portfolio/README.md

-This is my portfolio of Java and Python
+This is my portfolio of work I have done during my time at college.